 fuel oil for sale or use in this

-D 1 D 1 state.
-1011 200
+state.

 Produce Dealers A license is required before 1941 2006 General Inspection

 Licenses conducting business as a Trust Fund

 dealer in agricultural products.

 The license fee may not

 exceed \$500.

 Pesticide Licenses A license is required for a 1975 2009 General Inspection

-pesticide applicator that uses Trust Fund
+1 esticide Electises pesticide applicator that uses 1773 2005 Trust Fund

-or supervises the use of
+or supervises the use of Trust Tuna

 restricted use pesticides.
 The

 license fee varies by type of

 applicant.

 Professional Surveyors A license is required from the 1994 General Inspection

-and Mappers Licenses department for a professional Trust Fund
+and Mappers Licenses department for a professional 1774 Trust Fund

-to practice surveying and
+and Wappers Licenses to practice surveying and Trust Tuna

 mapping in the state.
 The

 initial license fee shall not

-exceed \$200.
+Foins and Eymas Damaits exceed \$200.
+1986 2005 Cananal Inspection

-Fairs and Expos Permits Fees are established by rule to 1986 2005 General Inspection

-cover the costs and Trust Fund
+Fairs and Expos Permits Fees are established by rule to cover the costs and 1980 2003 General Inspection Trust Fund

+Trust rulia
-expenditures associated with

-the Bureau of Fair and Rides
+expenditures associated with the Bureau of Fair and Rides

-Inspection. • • • • •

-Weights & Measures Fees are established to 2009 General Inspection
+Weights & Massumes Inspection.
+Fees are established to 2009 Cananal Inspection

+Weights & Measures Instruments and Devices 2009 General Inspection Trust Fund

-Instruments and Devices administer permits for the use Trust Fund
+administer permits for the use Trust rulia

-Commercial Use of various weights & measures

-Permits instruments and devices.
+Commercial Use of various weights & measures instruments and devices.
 The

+Permits

 permit fee is based on the

 manufacturer's rated capacity,

 device design, or use and

 whether measuring by an inch,

 pound, or the metric

-equivalent.
+Emit and Wasstahla equivalent.
+2000 Cananal Inspection

 Fruit and Vegetable When requested by the 2008 General Inspection

 Inspection shipper, the department will Trust Fund

 furnish car lot inspections of

 fruits, vegetables, nuts, grains,

 and other agricultural products

 at shipping point.
 The

 expense of the inspection is

 paid by the shipper in the form

-E 1D ' d d' of inspection fees.
-1007 2000 G 17 3
+Food Dogistastica of inspection fees.
+Each distributor of 1005 2000 Congret Income

-Feed Registration Each distributor of 1905 2008 General Inspection
+Feed Registration 1905 2008 General Inspection

 commercial feed must Trust Fund

 annually obtain a master

 registration for each brand that

 will be distributed in the state.

 The registration fee is

-determined by the number of
+determined by the number of 1